CMK-WU11/terminspr-ve-wu11-SebberJJ/log.md

 Eftermiddag -
-Kalender funktionalitet commit: 11:54 (Calender done - functionality moved from CalendarCard to page.jsx - easier to read) kalender funktionalitet commit: 14:42 (Calender overview now works and only instructor can access it)
+Kalender funktionalitet commit: 11:54 (Calender done - functionality moved from CalendarCard to page.jsx - easier to read) kalender funktionalitet commit: 14:42 (Calender overview now works and only instructor can access it) Search funktionalitet commit: 15:23 (Last part of search is done)